Six Flags Fiesta Texas: DC Universe

+The newest area in the park.
+The star attraction is Superman Krypton Coaster a 168-foot (51 m) tall Floorless Coaster themed to the DC Comics superhero Superman.
+This area also includes The Joker Carnival of Chaos, a 172-foot-tall pendulum ride by Zamperla.
+This DC universe expansion replaced the old Kidzopolis kids' area, which also included the Funtime Star Flyer, Supergirl Sky Flight.

 Spassburg

-Spassburg is themed after a German village, and is dedicated to German heritage in Texas.
+Spassburg is themed after a German village and is dedicated to German heritage in Texas.

-The village is home to Bugs' White Water Rapids and SkyScreamer.
+The village is home to Bugs' White Water Rapids, a Hopkins Rides log flume.
 Spassburg is also home to two theater venues, Sangerfest Halle and a character encounter building.

 Sangerfest Halle is home to many shows throughout the year as well as a food court offering a wide range of food.
 Spassburg has a sit-down restaurant that cater to the area, Sangerfest Halle.

 Rockville

 Rockville is a fictional town themed to the 1950s.
 Rockville can be entered from Spassburg with a railroad crossing at both of the entrances.
-The area is home to Batman: The Ride, the world's first 4D Free Spin roller coaster as well as eight other attractions such as Poltergeist and Scream.
+The area is home to Batman: The Ride, the world's first S&S Sansei 4D Free Spin roller coaster as well as eight other attractions such as Poltergeist, a Premier Rides launch coaster, Wonder Woman Golden Lasso Coaster, the world's first Rocky Mountain Construction single-rail roller coaster, and Scream, a trio of S&S Sansei drop towers.
 Rockville is home to Rockville High, an indoor theater that is themed to a high school.
 The area has two sit-down restaurants that cater to the area — Pete's Eats and Primo's Pizzeria.
-Wonder Woman Golden Lasso Coaster is a steel roller coaster located in this area that opened on May 12, 2018.

 Fiesta Bay Boardwalk

 Fiesta Bay Boardwalk is themed to a boardwalk setting.
 The area is the only area of the park that has an entrance before entering the boardwalk.
 The boardwalk is home to Pandemonium, a spinning roller coaster, and seven other attractions.
-Fiesta Bay Boardwalk was established in 1994 and was the last themed area created in the park.
+Fiesta Bay Boardwalk was established in 1994 and was the last themed expansion area created in the park.
 The planks of the boardwalk were replaced in 2016 and the area was updated.
-Johnny Rockets is the main restaurant in the area.
+Fatburger (formerly Johnny Rockets) is the only restaurant on the boardwalk.

-White Water Bay
+Hurricane Harbor San Antonio

-White Water Bay can only be entered from within the theme park at Crackaxle Canyon.
+Hurricane Harbor can only be entered from within the theme park at Crackaxle Canyon.
 The water park is home to more than 15 water slides and attractions including a massive wave pool in the shape of Texas.
 The newest attraction, Thunder Rapids Water Coaster, opened in 2017 as the world's tallest, longest and fastest ProSlide RocketBlast waterslide.
-White Water Bay opened with the park in 1992 as the Ol' Waterin' Hole.
+It opened with the park in 1992 as the Ol' Waterin' Hole.
 It was renamed Armadillo Beach in 1999, then renamed again in 2006 to White Water Bay.
 The water park is included with park admission.
+In March 2023, it was renamed to Hurricane Harbor San Antonio.